millinon/jump.wtf/README.md

 As a very simple example, the site's favicon isn't actually stored on my web server.
 The url https://jump.wtf/favicon.ico is associated with a row in the table with the primary key `favicon`.
 The matching URL in the table is `https://f.jump.wf/favicon.ico`, which is mapped by CloudFront to the file `favicon.ico` in a S3 bucket. 'favicon' wasn't an actually generated key; I manually uploaded the file to S3 and inserted a row into the table.

+Requests are decoded into a uniform format (from JSON or multipart/formdata or HTTP GET), and routed into the API handler, which performs validation and routes the request to the appropriate method.

 ### Link generation process

 When a request is submitted to `submit.hh`, the file or URL goes through some basic checking.
-A key is then generated from the strings in `www/config/key_config.hh`.
+A key is then generated from the strings in `www/include.config/key_config.hh`.
 My version produces a key matching `[A-Za-z0-9]{4}`, but by modifying the configuration, you could make it use words instead of characters to produce a different scheme of keys (think of Gfycat filenames).
 The generated keys are then checked against DynamoDB to prevent duplicate key problems.
 Since the only URIs used in the process of generating links are `/s` and `/r`, almost any key scheme will work so long.
 If the dependence on `/s` and `/r` can be removed, then any key scheme at all will work.

 Once a key is selected, the metadata is sent to DynamoDB with the new key as the primary index.
 If the submission is marked as having a click limit (e.g. a click limit of 1 click), then the submission is marked as being private.
 Any submissions that are private have a positive click limit stored in the DynamoDB table that gets decremented each time that it is accessed.
 If the user submitted a file, it is uploaded to the CDN-backed S3 bucket (or the non CDN-backed version if it is private).

-A checksum is also submitted to DynamoDB as the secondary index, in case a checksum would be useful in the future to improve handling of duplicate submissions.
-It doesn't look like this was a correct decision, so it's probably fine to ignore the checksum -- if I were to start over with a new table, I would exclude it.

-If the submission is a file upload, then a backup is also uploaded to Glacier for convenience, although this could be removed without affecting the experience of users.

 Once the key has been selected and the data uploaded, the user is presented with a link.
-If they submitted a (non-private) file, they are presented a link in the form of "https://f.jump.wtf/newKey.ext", to allow the user to take advantage of the CDN.
-If the user submitted a private file, they are presented a link in the form "https://jump.wtf/newKey.ext".
+If they submitted a (non-private) file, they are also presented a CDN-backed link in the form of "https://f.jump.wtf/newKey.ext", to allow the user to take advantage of the CDN.
+If the user submitted a private file, they are presented a link in the form "https://jump.wtf/newKey.ext", which will be transformed into a signed AWS URL upon being accessed.
 If the user submitted a URL, they are presented a link in the form "https://jump.wtf/newKey".

 ### Link forwarding process